carlo826/TDDI41/presentation/readme.md

 `/etc/bind/zones/db.g2.student.ida.liu.se`

-Furthermore in config `etc/bind/named.conf.options` we limit the cache-size as we don't it to be unlimited.
+Furthermore in config `etc/bind/named.conf.options` we limit the cache-size as we don't want it to be unlimited.
 ```json
 max-cache-size 96M;
 ```